SWhalen-gh/ApexSudoku/README.md

 If the solver can't solve a puzze with logic, it will send the remaining cells to a brute force solver.
 I take no credit for the brute force solver; it was offered by ChatGPT.
 It is canonical backtracking algorithm as detailed here: https://en.wikipedia.org/wiki/Sudoku_solving_algorithms

-The Apex has a public REST/GET endpoint that accepts puzzles in this format: https://logictest-dev-ed.my.site.com/services/apexrest/sudokusolution?puzzle=001605002007900008060003000080007021000000000003060470008020000504009200300004500
+The solver is exposed as a public REST/GET endpoint that accepts puzzles in this format: https://logictest-dev-ed.my.site.com/services/apexrest/sudokusolution?puzzle=001605002007900008060003000080007021000000000003060470008020000504009200300004500

 Sample puzzles in that string format can be found here: